EduOporto/ironhack-projects/geospatial-data-project/README.md

 New York area is also a place **surrounded by top tech and design companies**, and well connected not just nationally but also internationally, with **three airports** within a radius of less than 20 kilometers.

+There is a total of **13 possible candidates** (blue marks in the map), surrounded by plenty of preschools and elementary schools (in green) and tech startups and design companies (in red).

 ![concl](pic/conclussion.jpg)